MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 You can use PnP-X to expose non-mobile broadband devices as a UWP device app.

-Devices such as DVRs, gateway routers, mobile hotspots, and phones can (while connected to the same Wi-Fi or LAN network as the Windows 8, Windows 8.1, or Windows 10 PC) use PnP-X to make Windows 8, Windows 8.1, and Windows 10 aware of their presence.
+Devices such as DVRs, gateway routers, mobile hotspots, and phones can (while connected to the same Wi-Fi or LAN network as the Windows PC) use PnP-X to make Windows 8, Windows 8.1, and Windows 10 aware of their presence.
 Device metadata is downloaded for those devices based on their device properties and a UWP device app developed by you is automatically downloaded.
 You can reference this app for these devices so that a single mobile broadband app can manage mobile broadband as well as these additional devices.

 ## How it works